20-1-SKKU-OSS/2020-1-OSS-7/wiki/python_wiki.md

     * [Lstm Prediction](https://github.com/TheAlgorithms/Python/blob/master/machine_learning/lstm/lstm_prediction.py)
 	- LSTM(Long Short Term Memory) is a type of Recurrent Neural Network used in the field of deep learning.
 Unlike standard feedforward neural networks, LSTM has feedback connections.
 It can not only process single data points, but also entire sequences of data.
 A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
   * [Multilayer Perceptron Classifier](https://github.com/TheAlgorithms/Python/blob/master/machine_learning/multilayer_perceptron_classifier.py)
+	- Multilayer perceptron is a class of feedforward artificial neural network(ANN).
+An MLP consists of at least three layers of nodes: an input layer, a hidden layer and an output layer.
+Except for the input nodes, each node is a neuron that uses a nonlinear activation function.
+MLP utilizes a supervised learning technique called backpropagation for training.
+Its multiple layers and non-linear perceptron.
+It can distinguish data that is not linearly separable.
+	- Here use MLPClassfier from sklearn.neural_network
   * [Polymonial Regression](https://github.com/TheAlgorithms/Python/blob/master/machine_learning/polymonial_regression.py)
   * [Random Forest Classifier](https://github.com/TheAlgorithms/Python/blob/master/machine_learning/random_forest_classifier.py)
   * [Random Forest Regressor](https://github.com/TheAlgorithms/Python/blob/master/machine_learning/random_forest_regressor.py)